-Because PINES grows its wheatgrass in a climate with a cold winter, it is much more nutritious, than other wheat grass juice powders on the market that have been grown quickly under artificial conditions inside buildings or in warm climates.
+PINES Wheat Grass Powder is 100% Pure with No Binders or Fillers.
+Because it is grown in a climate with a cold winter, it is much more nutritious, than other wheat grass juice powders on the market that have been grown quickly under artificial conditions inside buildings or in warm climates.
 It also has a much better flavor.

-PINES Wheat Grass Tablets are an incredibly convenient, surprisingly economical way to make sure you (and your kids, if you have any) eat green vegetables every day!
-It’s a lot easier than eating 3 servings of spinach every day.
+PINES Wheat Grass Powder is convenient, surprisingly economical way to make sure you eat green vegetables every day!
+Mixed with a glass of juice or a smoothie in the morning, and sprinkled on pizza or pasta in the evening, it’s a lot easier than eating 3 servings of spinach every day.

 The Fun of Growing Wheatgrass in Your Kitchen?

 During the past 30 years, the popularity of growing wheatgrass under extremely unnatural and crowded conditions has become a popular fad.
 People enjoy growing plants in their kitchen and producing their own green drink.
 Juice bars enjoy having trays of the unnatural wheatgrass on display.
 Customers enjoy watching them “harvest” and juice it.